-SYSIN parameters.
+SYSIN parameters, sets the zDC log level .
 View log message output in the zDC job spool.
 The job spool helps determine errors that may occur during zDC start up or when connecting with the zRemote.

 Once the zDC successfully connects to the zRemote, error messages from the zDC, CICS, and IMS code modules route to the zRemote.
 You can change this log level value dynamically using a zDC modify command.

-DTAGTCMD parameter sets the zLocal log level for the zDC.
+DTAGTCMD parameter sets the log level for the zLocal that runs as part of the zDC.
 It is defined in the zDC

 SYSIN parameters.
 The standard

 loglevel parameter of the zLocal code module is used.
 This value can be changed dynamically by issuing a z/OS operator command

 There are two sets of logs created for the zLocal.
 Both are created in the OMVS file system.
 One set is a temporary set of logs only valid for the current execution of the zDC, and the location of these logs defaults to the home directory of the zDC user ID.
 You can override the location by using the

 These log files can't be viewed from within Dynatrace web UI.
 The zLocal also creates a standard set of logs, one for bootstrapping, and one for the zLocal itself.
 These logs are located in the standard Dynatrace log locations on the OMVS file system.
 You can view these logs from Dynatrace in the Process panel, select the process, then select Download support archive.